goethan/Udacity_Projects/tentative/ml.md

 > 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
-(Some algorithms do not have parameters that you need to tune ­­ if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric item: “tune the algorithm”]
+(Some algorithms do not have parameters that you need to tune, if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).

-5. What is validation, and what’s a classic mistake you can make if you do it wrong?
-How did you validate your analysis?  [relevant rubric item: “validation strategy”]
+> 5. What is validation, and what’s a classic mistake you can make if you do it wrong?
+How did you validate your analysis?

-6. Give at least 2 evaluation metrics and your average performance for each of them.
+Validation comprises set of techniques to make sure our model generalizes with the remaining part of the dataset.
+A classic mistakes, which was briefly mistaken by me, is over-fitting where the model performed well on training set but have substantial lower result on test set.
+In order to overcome such classic mistake, we can conduct cross-validation (provided by the evaluate function in poi_id.py where I start 1000 trials and divided the dataset into 3:1 training-to-test ratio.
+Main reason why we would use StratifiedSuffleSplit rather than other splitting techniques avaible is due to the nature of our dataset, which is extremely small with only 14 Persons of Interest.
+A single split into a training & test set would not give a better estimate of error accuracy.
+Therefore, we need to randomly split the data into multiple trials while keeping the fraction of POIs in each trials relatively constant.

-Explain an interpretation of your metrics that says something human­understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]
+> 6. Give at least 2 evaluation metrics and your average performance for each of them.

-plan:
+Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

-1. I will finish understand the targetted dataset for each miniproject.
+For this assignment, I used precision & recall as 2 main evaluation metrics.
+The best performance belongs to logistic regression (precision: 0.382 & recall: 0.415) which is also the final model of choice, as logistic regression is also widely used in text classification, we can actually extend this model for email classification if needed.

-2. I do the py file in cloud.
+Precision refers to the ratio of true positive (predicted as POI) to the records that are actually POI while recall described ratio of true positives to people flagged as POI.
+Essentially speaking, with a precision score of 0.386, it tells us if this model predicts 100 POIs, there would be 38 people are actually POIs and the rest 62 are innocent.
+With recall score of 0.4252, this model finds 42% of all real POIs in prediction.
+This model is amazingly perfect for finding bad guys without missing anyone, but with 42% probability fo wrong

-3. I finish this summary.
+With a precision score of 0.38, it tells us that if this model predicts 100 POIs, then the chance would be 38 people who are truely POIs and the rest 62 are innocent.
+On the other hand, with a recall score of 0.415, this model can find 42% of all real POIs in prediction.
+Due to the nature of the dataset, accuracy is not a good measurement as even if non-POI are all flagged, the accuracy score will yield that the model is a success.